The Higher Prepatory Examination (HF)

 HF is a fulltime, two-year programme of study, and the subjects are also offered as single subjects and sometimes as packages of subjects at adult education centres, where an annual approximately 80,000 students complete one or more HF subjects.

-Facts about the HF Programme
+Facts about HF

 Compulsory subjects and levels: As well as an introductory course, a workshop course and project periods, the programme consists of the following subjects: Danish A, English B, mathematics C, physical education C, practical/musical subject C, natural science group of subjects (which includes biology C, geography C and chemistry C), and the culture and social science group of subjects (history B, social science C and religion C).